hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 query plan,
 and almost committed suicide.

-Even if test your query thoroughly in test environment, you should not make too strong assumptions about its performance in production.
+Even if test your query thoroughly in your test environment, you should not make too strong assumptions about its performance in production.
 You just have to try it.